KjellBerlin/carbonara-core/README.md

 # The Carbonara App

 The Carbonara app is an open-source project designed to demonstrate how various components can be combined to create a fully functional end-to-end solution, with both frontend and backend.
-This React Native app is inspired by a sample from Creative Tim.

 The imaginary use case for this app is a meal delivery service, where users can order meals and have them instantly delivered within a specific geographic area.